vitorgalvao/tiny-scripts/README.md

 ### prfix
 Script to quickly pull, fix, and push [github](https://github.com/) pull requests

+### prfixmaster
+Script to quickly pull, fix, and push [github](https://github.com/) pull requests, merging directly to master and closing the previous pull request

 ### seren
 Script to rename files in a numerical sequence